sbhuller98/WOWA-Challenge/README.md

 - Your design should be responsive, but the implementation is up to you.
 You can show different components for different breakpoints, but the overall design should stay consistent across screen widths.

+- In any one view, you should show only the lowest rate for a certain lender with the chosen `year` and `rate_type`.
+This means you will have to filter and select through the rates.

+- The rate table should be **sorted** from lowest to highest interest rate.

+- You should include the logos of each lender

 ## Frontend

 I have provided a base Next.JS setup with the following features: